stax76/awesome-mpv/README.md

 - [switch-both-audio](https://github.com/70sh1/mpv-switch-both-audio) - Switch between playing one or two audio tracks simultaneously upon file load or with a hotkey.
 - [cycle-adevice](https://gist.github.com/bitingsock/ad58ee5da560ecb922fa4a867ac0ecfd) - Cycle through available audio devices.
 - [Sofalizer](https://gist.github.com/kevinlekiller/9fd21936411d8dc5998793470c6e3d16#file-sofalizer-lua) - Simulates 7.1 surround sound to your headset.
 Get the sofa file from [here](https://sofacoustics.org/data/database/clubfritz/ClubFritz6.sofa)
+- [afilter](https://github.com/he2a/mpv-scripts) - Script for easy access to certain audio compressors and HRTF sofalizer in mpv with option to whitelist filters based on type of media.
+- [anilist-updater](https://github.com/AzuredBlue/mpv-anilist-updater) - Automatically updates your AniList when reaching 80% completion based on the file name.
 - [ff-silence](https://github.com/mesvam/ff-silence) - Fast forward through silences and quiet parts of audio, useful on videos where the speaker uses many long pauses.
 - [aspeed.lua](https://github.com/TinosNitso/mpv-scripts/blob/main/aspeed.lua) - Multi-stereo speed randomization & tri-color clocks.
 Applies arbitrary speed formula & has chipmunk mode for left-channel.
 Also has double-mute insta-toggle.
 Primary channel may be left or right.
 A filterchain applies to all speakers - each is its own mpv.
 Has many script-messages.
 For mpv v0.34→v0.38, SMPlayer, Windows, Linux, MacOS, Android, YouTube, mp4, mp3, jpg, etc. But no randomization for Android. ([Example](https://raw.githubusercontent.com/TinosNitso/mpv-scripts/main/SCREENSHOT.webp) clock).